 This is the big one.
 I’ve talked a lot about what I call “Unwritten Laws of the Universe”.
 One of those laws – or timeless principles – is that pride and understanding cannot coexist.

 What …we can’t have pride?
 Hold on – I’m not talking about being proud of your child’s performance in the school concert, your award winning flower garden or a job well done.
 I’m going straight to the kind of pride that inflated ego and conceit are built of.
 Pride that blocks a person from really seeing a situation through the eyes of another person because we already think we know how they feel.

 The thought of taking on someone else’s perspective makes most of us nervous, naturally, as we don’t want to lose our own identity.
 Most often, we are already strongly opinionated when the need for understanding is the greatest.

-Pride is that thing inside of us that protects our own point of view, keeps up a defensive wall and guards against whatever might threaten our sense of being.
+Pride is that thing inside of us that protects our point of view, keeps up a defensive wall and guards against whatever might threaten our sense of being.
 Part of our inherent nature is self-preservation.
-We are naturally scared of taking on true understanding of another human being because our subconscious knows that it might just change how we think or feel about a situation if we can really see it from the other person’s perspective.
+We are naturally scared of taking on a true understanding of another human being because our subconscious knows that it might just change how we think or feel about a situation if we can see it from the other person’s perspective.

 Relax.
 The good news is that you don’t have to give up who you are or your own beliefs to really gain perspective from the eyes of another person.
-If you have a real desire to understand and are willing to set aside your personal pride in this situation, you’ve got the foundation for understanding already in place.
+If you have a real desire to understand and are willing to set aside your pride in this situation, you’ve got the foundation for understanding already in place.